-- 6) Once finished with the other speakers in the system, direct the test tone to the subwoofer.
-Adjust its level using the gain control (labeled "VOLUME") on the x-sub until it reaches the SPL level achieved by the other speakers.
+- 5) Once finished with the other speakers in the system, direct the test tone to the subwoofer.
+Adjust its level using the gain control (labeled "VOLUME") on the subwoofer until it reaches the SPL level achieved by the other speakers.
 An assistant will be very helpful for this process because the meter location and subwoofer level adjustment location will be different.
-Some like to run their sub "hot" for movies by increasing the sub level by 5 dB or so above the main channel level.
-This can be very effective at lower listening levels, but be sure to use care when watching that big action movie for the first time especially at or near reference levels. - 7) Once the subwoofer is calibrated, small adjustments can be made easily using the subwoofer level control in your processor or receiver.
-If you find the need to go much above +2 or +3 consistently, we recommend adjusting the gain control on the x-sub upward instead and using a lower number for reference level on the processor.
+Some like to run their sub "hot" for movies by increasing the sub level by 5dB or so above the main channel level.
+This can be very effective at lower listening levels, but be sure to use care when watching that big action movie for the first time especially at or near reference levels. - 6) Once the subwoofer is calibrated, small adjustments can be made easily using the subwoofer level control in your processor or receiver.
+If you find the need to go much above +2 or +3 consistently, we recommend adjusting the gain control on the subwoofer upward instead and using a lower number for reference level on the processor.

-x-sub Crossover and Phase Adjustments
+Subwoofer Crossover and Phase Adjustments